Coronavirus digest: US lowers travel advisory for Germany and other EU countries | DW | 13.07.2021

 Australia’s largest city saw a slight ease in coronavirus cases on Tuesday but a lockdown extension remains in the cards for Sydney.

-"One day is not a trend, the numbers will keep bouncing around," New South Wales state Premier Gladys Berejiklian said in a televised address, warning people against complacency as the city recorded 89 new locally transmitted cases, as compared to Monday's record high for the year — 112 cases.
+"One day is not a trend, the numbers will keep bouncing around," New South Wales Premier Gladys Berejiklian said in a televised address, warning people against complacency as the city recorded 89 new locally transmitted cases, as compared to Monday's record high for the year: 112 cases.

 -